These easy, healthy vegetable recipes are cozy and comforting, and include everything from savory pot pies to curries to cozy vegetable bakes.

 The twist on this rosemary roasted potatoes recipe is the lemon; instead of squeezing on the juice prior to roasting, the lemon is thinly sliced and roasted along with the potatoes.
 This brings out a much more intense lemon flavor.
 You can even eat the roasted lemon, if you’re brave!
 (Vegetarian, Vegan, Gluten Free)

-Here are a few more easy healthy vegetable recipes for fall that are worth a mention!
+Here are a few more easy healthy vegetable recipes that are worth a mention!